 Up to date

 Our initial membership of 25 boats has now grown to 120.
 We also have a few non boating member.
 This consists of those members who have retired from boating for whatever reason but stay on as members to enjoy the social side and meet with old friends made in the club.

-We do not have the expense of a Club house which means our annual membership fee is only £25.
+We do not have the expense of a Club house, and unfortunatly we do not have moorings of our own, which means our annual membership fee is only £25.
 Our membership area runs from Lechlade to King’s Lock.
 You are eligible to join us if you own a boat and moor it anywhere between those two locations.

 We have our own crane out facilities run on behalf of the members and we regularly lift and winter store 50 boats every year.